What is Secure File Transfer Protocol (SFTP) Mode?

 - Do you have a technical contact?

-Our Onboarding and Client Care Team will designate a point of contact for any initial setup and questions.
+Our Implementation and Client Care Team will designate a point of contact for any initial setup and questions.
 If any further questions require escalation outside of our team, we will coordinate closely and quickly with you to resolve your concerns.

 For instructions on how to view and correct your file errors, refer to the support article: Failed Files Troubleshooting.